 With 111 floors, this Guangzhou built skyscraper is one of the tallest buildings in the world 2020, and the third tallest in China.
 Apart from 111 above-ground, it also has 5 below-ground well-ventilated floors.
 It is currently being used for residential, commercial, and official purposes.

 Observing the city from its 111th floor seems like heaven.
-And since its top 16 floors have hotels, you can grab your favourite snack and enjoy the scenic beauty.
+And since its top 16 floors have hotels, you can grab your favorite snack and enjoy the scenic beauty.
 It’s again one of the tallest buildings in China.

 Tianjin CTF Finance Center (Height: 530m)